 (8) Sharpness matters so your blades dig in.
 You need this (a) for acceleration, so your pushing foot can bite into the ice, (b) to slow yourself and stop, and (c) to execute a crossover.
 (Probably for six other reasons that I’m not thinking of at the moment too.)
 When you’re doing a crossover, the gliding foot has to bite into the ice to a certain extent or the foot will just slide out from under you.
 This happened to me once when I was trying to take too steep an angle with my gliding foot.
 Foot shot backward, rest of body went, “Hello, ice!”

 (A) Little kids on the ice are cute, but DANGER DANGER DANGER!!!
 Partly this is because they can’t control themselves yet, and partly because even the ones who can control themselves have no social awareness whatsoever.
 If they see Mom over there, they will simply turn with no warning in that direction, and if you’re behind them you’re going to be doing some fancy dancing to not hit them.
-This leads to hilarity and occasional bruises, because of course you’re going to steer yourself into a wall or shift so that you fall, instead of plowing into a little kid.
+This leads to hilarity and occasional bruises, because of course you’re going to steer yourself into a wall or shift so that you take a digger, instead of plowing into a little kid.

 They can also turn quite suddenly because their centers of gravity are so low.
 It’s like they’re equipped with little inertialess drives.